mareek/UUIDNext/README.md

 // Creating a name based UUID (Version 5)
 Guid urlNamespaceId = Guid.Parse("6ba7b811-9dad-11d1-80b4-00c04fd430c8");
 Guid nameBasedUuid = Uuid.NewNameBased(urlNamespaceId, "https://github.com/uuid6/uuid6-ietf-draft");
-Console.WriteLine($"This is a name based URI : {nameBasedUuid}");
+Console.WriteLine($"This is a name based UUID : {nameBasedUuid}");
 ```

 ## What are all these versions ?
 I didn't know there were so many types of GUID

-The traditional GUID (a.k.a UUID Version 4) is fine and works really well to it's intended use.
-But it's random nature is problematic in some scenarios that's why other UUID versions have been created.
+The traditional GUID (a.k.a UUID Version 4) is fine and works really well for it's intended use.
+But its random nature is problematic in some scenarios that's why other UUID versions have been created.

 UUID Version 3 and 5 are name-based UUIDs.
-They take a namespace and an name as input and produce a hash-like UUID.
+They take a namespace and a name as input and produce a hash-like UUID.
 Usage of Version 3 is discouraged as it is based on the obsolete MD5 hash function.

 UUID Version 6 and 7 are intended to be used as a primary key in a database.
 The randomness of UUID V4 has a negative impact on performance when used as a key in a database and UUID V1 exposed the MAC address of the machine where it was created.
 UUID V6 & 7 aims to take the best of both worlds without their drawbacks.
 They are currently at the draft stage so their structure and implementation may change.